"Sometimes I laugh so hard the tears run down my leg"

 Ever wonder why?

-Vesia is pleased to offer the services of a dedicated Pelvic Health Physiotherapist on-site.
-Such therapists have taken further studies and practice in the area of the pelvic floor and the conditions that may arise from the lumbopelvic area.
-These physiotherapists are qualified to do internal examinations on women and men in addition to other physiotherapy techniques.
+MapleCare is pleased to offer pelvic physiotherapy services on site.
+Specially trained in the treatment for the pelvic floor and lumbopelvic related disorders, our physiotherapists are qualified to perform internal examinations on men and women, in addition to other physiotherapy techniques.

 Some conditions that can be treated with pelvic physiotherapy include: